 CEO of Major Auto Insurance Company Challenges Auto Industry to Make Cars Safer

-ATLANTA, GA, April 6, 2016—Joe DeLago, CEO of Good2Go® Auto Insurance Company, widely known for their Cell Phone Safety Discount, has issued written pleas to CEO’s of American auto manufacturers to eliminate technological distractions from all new vehicles sold.
+ATLANTA, GA, April 6, 2016—Joe DeLago, CEO of Good2Go Insurance, Inc., widely known for their Cell Phone Safety Discount, has issued written pleas to CEO’s of American auto manufacturers to eliminate technological distractions from all new vehicles sold.
 April is nationally recognized as Distracted Driving Awareness Month and Good2Go is fighting to bring awareness to the growing epidemic.

 Distracted driving, which occurs when drivers divert their attention from the driving task to focus on another activity, such as texting or dialing a cell phone, is a major contributor to auto accidents in the United States.
 In fact, in 2013, distracted driving caused 10% of fatal crashes and 18% of all injury crashes.
 Worse, distracted driving contributed to 3,154 deaths and 424,000 injuries in motor vehicle crashes.1

 “With thousands of people dying and hundreds of thousands more becoming injured, distracted driving is a huge threat to the safety of American citizens,” says DeLago.
 “It is imperative that we do something to decrease that threat.
 Good2Go® has led the charge on that front with our Cell Phone Safety Discount, but we can’t do this alone– auto manufacturers need to help.”

 DeLago argues that automakers are actually encouraging distracted driving by creating dashboards with smartphone features and Wi-Fi capability.
 “As manufacturers continue to cater to millennials, they’re adding more and more technology to vehicles.
 These connected vehicles are drawing drivers away from the ultimate task, driving.
 Auto manufacturers need to eliminate distractions rather than adding to the problem.”